fgullo/fgullo.github.io/_pages/service.md

 * *IEEE Symposium on Computational Intelligence and Data Mining* (*CIDM*) <br>
 [2016]

-* *3rd MultiClust Workshop: Discovering, Summarizing and Using Multiple Clusterings*, in conjunction with the *12th SIAM International Conference on Data Mining* (*SDM '12*)
+* *3rd MultiClust Workshop: Discovering, Summarizing and Using Multiple Clusterings*, in conjunction with the *SIAM International Conference on Data Mining* (*SDM '12*)

 * *International Conference on Emerging Intelligent Data and Web Technologies* (*EIDWT '11*)